THE VFA PIONEER HISTORIES PROJECT

 MJC: Well, I did forget to ask you about the rock band, didn’t I?

-JA: Well, I was a fan, of course.
-And I remember their presence at public events and marches.
-And also, I think the first, I don’t know how many there were, but there was an album, that of course I had, for the Chicago Women’s Liberation Rock Band.
-And that too, was well, you know this, that so many amazing things were growing out of that really rich ground that the union, the Chicago Women’s Liberation Union was.
-And so, I had the abortion service, I had the prison project, I had the teaching stuff going on.
-I am a beneficiary of women’s organizing in Chicago to create the union and unions project.
+JA: I was a fan, of course.
+And I remember their presence at public events.
+Also, I think the first, I don’t know how many there were, but there was an album, that of course I had, by the Chicago Women’s Liberation Rock Band.
+They were notable for doing music in ways that women were not expected to.
+And that, too, was an example of the many amazing things growing out of the Chicago Women’s Liberation Union.
+In just my own experience, there was the abortion service, the prison project, teaching and taking classes in the Liberation School.
+I am a beneficiary of women’s organizing in Chicago.
 No question about it.
-Yes, no question about it.

 MJC: You shaped their life, and they shaped your life.

 JA: It was mutual, I’m sure.
 It was a great gift to all of us.
-When you work on something, when you get what it’s for, it’s still a gift.
-Even if you’ve been one of the workers.
+When you work on something, you get what it is, what it makes, so it’s still a gift, even if you’ve been one of the workers.
 You know.

 MJC: Yes, that’s true.
 It’s a wonderful story.
 Is there anything we’re missing?

-JA: The only thing that I will add, which may not even be appropriate for you guys, but I love saying it, is that this current documentary film, now there is an earlier documentary film.
+JA: The only thing that I will add, which I love saying, is that now there’s this new documentary film about the abortion service (there is an earlier documentary film).

 MJC: Why don’t you mention them both.

-JA: There was a documentary film about the abortion service made in the mid 1990s by two students at the School of the Art Institute.
-Kate Kurtz and Nell Lundy.
-And I think their film might have been called The Story of Jane or something like that.
-Almost everything about us has a title that is almost the same as all the other titles.
+JA: There was a documentary film about the abortion service made in the mid 1990s by two students at the School of the Art Institute, Kate Kurtz and Nell Lundy.
+Their film is called Jane: An Abortion Service.
+(Almost everything about us has a title that’s almost the same as all the other titles.)

 MJC: Let’s say his name.

 JA: Daniel Arcana.
-My son is the person who actually sparked the beginning, the thought, and the action that became the new documentary film.
-And then, of course, we have these two wonderful co-directors, his half-sister, Emma Pildes and Tia Lessin, who Emma brought in, and Tia, a longtime documentarian, whose work people should look up and watch immediately as soon as they’re finished watching our stuff here.
+Daniel Arcana is the person who sparked the thought and the action that became the new documentary film.
+He brought in his half-sister, Emma Pildes, who brought in Tia Lessin, a longtime documentarian whose work people should look up and watch immediately – as soon as they’re finished reading and watching VFA stuff.

-And so it goes.
-It’s been quite, I’ll say, notable, to have my son be the spark that began it and then put in a lot of grunt work on it.
-You know, you can’t just spark and walk away.
-And then to have these excellent women with a whole crew of more excellent women, actually making the film happen over a period of two or three years, just remarkable.
-And what’s perhaps even more remarkable than the fact that these people put their time and energy into this is, that it’s really good.
-It’s so useful, like the one made in the mid ’90s for its time.
-This one made now for our time.
+It’s been quite amazing, yes, to have my son began it and put in a lot of grunt work.
+(You can’t just spark and walk away!)
+And then to have these excellent women, with a whole crew of more excellent women, actually make the film in the years when national outrage is growing ever more fierce – it’s remarkable!
+Perhaps even more remarkable than the fact that people put their time and energy into this project is that it’s really good.
 Really good, really valuable.
 A gift.
-A gift again, I say that.

 MJC: Absolutely.
 I thought it was remarkable.
 I thought it was an excellent film.